romanwerpachowski/ML/docs/index.md

 cppyml is a Python extension module built on top of M++.
 Precompiled cppyml binaries for Windows are available on [PyPi](https://pypi.org/project/cppyml/).

+Current version number for both projects is 0.2

 ## Contents

 - clustering (EM algorithm)